odunayo-akanbi/the-unknown-product-/README.md

 ## What is MediLink?

-MediLink is a simple but powerful idea: every person should have one secure, portable health identity that follows them wherever they seek care.
-MediLink connects hospitals, clinics, labs, pharmacies, and insurers, so verified medical history (allergies, chronic conditions, recent tests, current prescriptions) is available instantly — especially during emergencies.
+MediLink is a secure digital health identity platform that provides user with a personalized medical profile that can be accessed wherever they seek care.
+MediLink connects hospitals, clinics, labs, pharmacies, and insurers, so patient verified medical history (allergies, chronic conditions, recent tests, current prescriptions) is available instantly especially during emergencies.

 Imagine collapsing in a city away from home: a doctor scans your MediLink QR card and immediately sees the vital info needed to save your life.
 That’s MediLink.